 If your spouse has recently changed their name due to marriage, update the account to reflect the new legal name.
 Title companies require names on closing documents to match current legal identification.
 Discrepancies between account information and ID documents can cause closing delays.

-You may want to update other account details at the same time, such as address changes if you have moved since account creation.
+You might want to update other account details at the same time, such as address changes if you've moved since account creation.
 Keeping all information current reduces the chance of issues arising during active transactions.

 Changes in Marital Status

 Life circumstances change, and your DVC Sales account should reflect your current situation.
-If you have divorced and your former spouse is no longer a co-owner of your DVC contract, update your account accordingly.
+If you've divorced and your former spouse is no longer a co-owner of your DVC contract, update your account accordingly.
 Note that changes to actual deed ownership require legal processes separate from account updates.

-If your spouse has passed away and you are now the sole owner through survivorship rights, you may need to provide documentation to the title company during any sale.
+If your spouse has passed away and you're now the sole owner through survivorship rights, you may need to provide documentation to the title company during any sale.
 Updating your DVC Sales account with current ownership status helps prepare for these requirements.

 Legal Considerations

-When changes occur in your marital status, it's important to understand the legal implications for your DVC ownership.
+When changes occur in your marital status, understand the legal implications for your DVC ownership.
 Divorce or death of a spouse typically requires legal documentation to update the deed.
-Consult with a legal professional to ensure all necessary steps are taken.
+Consider consulting with a legal professional to ensure all necessary steps are taken.

 Impact on DVC Transactions

 Accurate spouse information directly affects transaction processing.
 When you list a DVC contract for sale, the listing reflects the ownership structure.
-Buyers expect to deal with all owners shown on the deed, and purchase agreements require signatures from each owner.
+Those purchasing expect to deal with all owners shown on the deed, and purchase agreements require signatures from each owner.

 During closing, the title company prepares documents based on information provided.
 If spouse details are incorrect or outdated, documents may need to be revised and re-signed, adding time to the closing process.
 Verifying accuracy before listing prevents these delays.